 If you are feeling sick when you return to Canada, you must tell a border services officer when you arrive.

-Voluntary self-isolation for 14 days is recommended for anyone returning from abroad on or after March 12, 2020.
+Mandatory self-isolation for 14 days is imposed for anyone returning from abroad.
 Returning travellers must be vigilant and monitor themselves for symptoms.

 More prevention advice is available here.